carfreesc/carfreesc.github.io/notes/gettinghere.md

 | 4:50 PM | New York | 10:52 AM |

 A final option is the "Thruway bus" service operated by Amtrak.
 You can buy a ticket directly from "State College" (station code: STC) on amtrak.com.
 What you receive is a single booking that puts you on bus from downtown State College to a train station, where you transfer to the next train.
 The bus is actually one of the Greyhound or Fullington routes enumerated above, not a special bus operated by Amtrak.
 If you're headed east, the transfer takes place in Harrisburg, where the bus and train stations are the first and second floors of the same building, so transferring is very simple.
+If you're headed west, you take a quick bus trip to Altoona and then have a 3+ hour layover, which is less attractive.
 Booking both tickets through Amtrak entitles you to a replacement ticket in case you miss the connection.
 There aren't too many buses from Harrisburg to State College, but schedules are currently arranged so that even if you miss your scheduled bus, there is at least one more running later in the day.

 ## Options for specific destinations